 We would like to extend our sincere thanks to Audrey Rowe, administrator, USDA, for visiting our school farm and for her work in architecting the Healthy and Hunger Free Kids Act to deal with hunger and malnutrition in our country.
 We’d also like to thank the awesome men and women at the USDA, South East Region; and the principals, teachers, and superintendents of our pilot school systems, for their guidance and advice throughout the journey of our Ellis Jaxon Farms movement.

 Our journey began with the launch of our ridiculous idea of disrupting the popular theory of “It Takes a Village to Raise a Child.”
-To do so, we started a social experiment called "Children Raising the Village" at West Side Elementary School in Warner Robins, Georgia.We believe that child hunger and malnutrition across the world is a problem so easy to solve that even a five-year-old in our school system can do it!
+To do so, we started a social experiment called "Children Raising the Village" in 2013-14 at West Side Elementary School in Warner Robins, Georgia.We believe that child hunger and malnutrition across the world is a problem so easy to solve that even a child in our school system can solve it!
 Today it stands proven.
-Three years later, these "Children Raising the Village".
+Almost five year later, these "Children are Raising the Village".
 Not only are our children learning to grow food using hi-tech, futuristic, soil-less, chemical-free technologies in their schools, they’re also eating healthier food in their school cafeterias, and selling a portion of the food to local markets to sustain the operations and growth of their school farm.
 They're even providing food to the homeless and to families in need!
 Children can raise the village.
 It turned out not to be such a ridiculous idea after all!

 We appreciate you choosing us to shop with and support!
 We ask you to always “Eat Good and Live Well” and to remember that a healthy and hunger-free world idea isn’t so ridiculous after all!